Get a property report and suburb profile for any property in Oatley

 • Is Oatley a good place to invest?

-Oatley is shaping up to be a promising suburb for property investment, with recent data indicating strong growth in both house and unit values.
-Over the past 12 months, the median house value in Oatley has increased by an impressive 11.4%, while unit values have risen by 6.5%.
-This upward trend suggests a healthy demand for properties in the area, making it an attractive option for investors looking for capital growth.
+Oatley is shaping up to be a promising investment suburb, thanks to its recent growth in both property values and rental returns.
+Over the past year, the median house value in Oatley has increased by 6.2%, while units have seen an even more impressive rise of 7.6%.
+This indicates a strong demand for properties in the area, making it an attractive option for investors looking for capital growth.

 Down Pointer